rien-rty/website-main/README.md

 ## Submodules

 To make changes in a submodule, you just have to go into the directory the submodule is nested in, and use git as if you were in the root of a project, because you are.
+One thing to note is that by making changes in a submodule (creating a branch, commiting things) will mark the folder as altered with the HEAD pointing to one of the latest commit.
+Committing these changes to the main repo will also set the current commit for that branch.
+This is why the submodule "plugin" will be checked out in the "changes" branch.